 Although Puerto Rico is not a state of the United States yet, the island still takes part in all U.S. public holidays, including U.S. Independence Day.
 On the Fourth of July, you can celebrate on the island with traditional Puerto Rican food, local live music, and fireworks.

 In Old San Juan, most celebrations occur in and around Plaza del Quinto Centenario with music, food, and firework displays.
-Or you can visit the Puerto Rico Convention Center for the 4th of July annual Cattlemen’s BBQ competition, where you can enjoy local foods, live music, and varieties of BBQ foods.
+Alternatively, visit the Puerto Rico Convention Center for the Fourth of July annual Cattlemen’s BBQ competition, where you can enjoy local foods, live music, and varieties of BBQ foods.

 Vieques Patron Saint Festival

 On the third week in July each year (typically), Vieques Island celebrates the Virgen del Carmen—patron saint of the sea, seafarers, and fishermen—with fireworks every night and a carnival on Sunday for its annual Patron Saint Festival.

 More a festival than a religious event, the Vieques Patron Saint Festival invites islanders and visitors alike to gather in Isabel Segunda's central plaza for a full week of events.
 Each day, parades of dancers, decked out in shimmering outfits and feathers, lead the way into the central plaza where food stands, bandstands, and amusement rides are set up for all to enjoy.

 Loíza is a town steeped in tradition with roots that combine Spanish and African cultures and traditions, melding them into a unique Puerto Rican experience.

 To truly experience the rich cultural heritage of the island, catch folk and religious ceremonies—including costumes, masks, and bomba dancers—during the Fiestas Tradicionales de Santiago Apóstol, which takes place over several days around July 25th, the feast day of Saint James.